James Gandolfini: Early life and education

-Gandolfini grew up in Park Ridge, New Jersey, and graduated from Park Ridge High School in 1979, where he played basketball, acted in school plays, and was awarded the title "Class Flirt" in his senior yearbook.
-He earned a BA in Communications from Rutgers University-New Brunswick in 1983, where he worked as a bouncer at an on-campus pub.
+Gandolfini grew up in Park Ridge, New Jersey.
+He graduated in 1979 from Park Ridge High School, where he played basketball, acted in school plays, and was named the "Class Flirt" in his senior yearbook.
+In 1983, he earned a BA in Communications from Rutgers University-New Brunswick, where he worked as a bouncer at an on-campus pub.
 He also worked as a bartender and club manager in Manhattan prior to his acting career.
-He was introduced to acting while living in New York City, when he accompanied his friend Roger Bart to a Meisner technique acting class.
-He studied for two years under Kathryn Gately at The Gately Poole Conservatory.
+While living in Manhattan, he was introduced to acting when he accompanied his friend Roger Bart to a Meisner technique class.
+He studied for two years under Kathryn Gately at the Gately/Poole Conservatory.

 Career

-Early acting career (1983–1999)
+1983–1999: Early roles and Broadway debut

-After graduating from Rutgers and acting school, Gandolfini worked various jobs in Manhattan while acting in small-budget films.
+After graduating from Rutgers and acting school, Gandolfini worked various jobs in Manhattan while acting in low-budget films.
 He made his Broadway theatre debut in the production of A Streetcar Named Desire as Steve Hubbell.
 He also appeared in the 1995 Broadway production of On the Waterfront as Charley Malloy.
 His first film role was in a 1989 New York University student film titled Eddy.
 One of his earlier major film roles was that of Virgil, a brutal mob enforcer, in the romantic thriller True Romance (1993).
 Gandolfini stated that one of his major inspirations for his character was an old friend of his who was a hitman.
 Despite disappointing box office numbers, Gandolfini's performance received critical praise.

-He was subsequently cast as insurance salesman and Russian mobster Ben Pinkwater in the action film Terminal Velocity (1994).
-In 1995 he played United States Navy Lieutenant Bobby Dougherty in the submarine film Crimson Tide.
+Gandolfini was subsequently cast as insurance salesman and Russian mobster Ben Pinkwater in the action film Terminal Velocity (1994).
+In 1995, he played United States Navy Lieutenant Bobby Dougherty in the submarine film Crimson Tide.
 In that same year he played Bear, a bearded ex-stuntman with a Southern accent, in Get Shorty (1995).
 The film, which was based on the book of the same name and directed by Barry Sonnenfeld, received positive critical reception.
 The cast received a Screen Actors Guild Award nomination for Outstanding Performance by a Cast in a Motion Picture.
 He was cast as a mob enforcer with a conscience in the legal thriller film The Juror (1996).
 Despite the film receiving negative critical response, Gandolfini's role was positively received.